Despicable Me Minion Mayhem: History

 In March 2011, Universal Studios Florida announced that Jimmy Neutron's Nicktoon Blast would be closing to make way for a new attraction.
 The ride began seasonal operations on April 1, 2011, before officially closing on August 18, 2011.

 On April 14, 2011, Universal Orlando Resort began a teaser campaign on their Facebook page where weekly hints were released leading up to the announcement of their upcoming attraction.
 On May 19, 2011, the attraction was officially announced at a live webcast at Universal Orlando Resort.
-Universal Parks & Resorts also announced a major refurbishment of The Amazing Adventures of Spider-Man at Islands of Adventure on the same day.
+Universal Destinations & Experiences also announced a major refurbishment of The Amazing Adventures of Spider-Man at Islands of Adventure on the same day.

-Construction for the Despicable Me attraction at Universal Studios Florida began in mid-August 2011, with the closure & removal of the former Jimmy Neutron ride.
+Construction for the Despicable Me attraction at Universal Studios Florida began in mid-August 2011, with the closure and removal of the former Jimmy Neutron ride.
 After a period of construction spanning several months, the attraction soft opened to the public on June 9, 2012.
 On July 2, 2012, Despicable Me Minion Mayhem officially opened to the public.
 The ride's gift shop, Super Silly Stuff, had opened prior to the ride in May 2012.

 On March 11, 2013, Universal Studios Hollywood announced that they would open Despicable Me Minion Mayhem in 2014.
 The announcement followed a series of rumours stating the park would replace the recently closed T2-3D: Battle Across Time attraction with a Despicable Me attraction.
 A later announcement revealed the surrounding area would be themed to Super Silly Fun Land.
 Despicable Me Minion Mayhem at Universal Studios Hollywood had its soft opening on March 20, 2014, and officially opened on April 12, 2014.
 The area surrounding the ride is themed to Super Silly Fun Land, featuring a rotating Zamperla Aero Top Jet ride under the name of Silly Swirly, a water play area and a dry play area.
 A giant statue of Stuart the Minion was erected on top of the ride's building in July 2015.